freeCodeCamp/guide/src/pages/ruby/ruby-on-rails/index.md

 ```shell
 $ rails s
 ```

-5. Now, with you preffered brower, go to `http://localhost:3000` and you'll see: "Yay!
+5. Now, with your preferred brower, go to `http://localhost:3000` and you'll see: "Yay!
 You’re on Rails!"

 ### Alternative method for creating a Rails application